jeongyun0609/TRAN-D/README.md

 1. We are going to provide Docker Environment for both modules.
 Segmentation module is based on Grounded SAM2 repo from [here](https://github.com/IDEA-Research/Grounded-Segment-Anything).
 Gaussian Splatting module is based on 2D Gaussian Splatting from [here](https://github.com/hbb1/2d-gaussian-splatting) and includes our customized gaussian renderer (`tran-d_gs/submodules/diff-surfel-seg-rasterization`).

 2. If you want to install to your own environment, please refer to each module's `environment.yml`.
-While `tran-d_seg` is almost same with Grounded SAM2, `tran-d_gs` needs some additional submodules such as `mpm_engine`.
+While `tran-d_seg` is almost same with Grounded SAM2, `tran-d_gs` requires some additional submodules such as `mpm_engine`.

 ## Data preparation

-We are going to open-source dataset we used for the evaluation.
+We are going to open-source dataset and Grounding DINO checkpoint which is tailored for transparent objects we used for the evaluation.

 The segmentation stage expects the dataset layout used in the ICCV submission: